 Emergency Services: Services you receive to treat your emergency medical condition.
 Emergency Medical Transportation: Ambulance transportation to the nearest hospital or medical facility for an emergency medical condition.
 Fair Hearing: A way you can make your case before an administrative law judge if you are not happy about a decision your plan made that reduced, stopped or restricted your services after your appeal.

-Grievance: A complaint you can file if you have a problem with your health plan, provider, care, or services.
+Grievance: A complaint you can file if you have a problem with your health plan, provider, care, or services, other than an appeal.

 Health Insurance: A type of insurance coverage that pays for your health and medical costs.
 Your Medicaid coverage is a type of insurance.